Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_fuse.rst

 Installing and Working with FUSE
 **************************************

 \1\.
-Make sure that the latest VIN is built and installed.
+Make sure that the latest *VIN™* is built and installed.
 This requires that you follow the document in qtoken-cpp for the appropriate environment:

 * ``qtoken-cpp/docs/LinuxAndWSLDevelopment.docx``